Amna-Masood/demo/README.md

 # demo
-this is my first git repository.<br>
+This is my first Git Repository.<br>
 Author-Amna Masood